-Luckily, I ducked enough to only get a slight burn on my arm, but some people have not been so lucky like a few in Chile.
-The story goes that a local newspaper ran an article with the recipe for churros without warning them to use a star-nozzle tip and to not heat the oil up to such high heat.
+Luckily, I ducked away enough to only get a slight burn on my arm, but some people have not been so lucky such as a few cooks in Chile.
+The story goes that a local newspaper ran an article with the recipe for churros without warning them to use a star-nozzle tip and to not heat the oil up to such a high heat.
 Subsquently, the lack of these instructions, caused many readers to get severely burnt and ended up suing the newspaper.

 By using a star-shaped nozzle, the ridges on the churro dough create more surface area to cook evenly, so when in contact with the oil, the heat doesn’t build up inside the hard shell of the churros and explode.
 So to be on the safe side, I highly recommend using a star-nozzle tip to make this recipe, unless you fancy fireworks in your kitchen!

 I use a small Wilton star-nozzle tip, which gives me thin churros, which explains why mine twist slightly instead of being traditionally dead straight.
 However, next time I will use a larger nozzle by using Wilton 1M tip or for an even larger churro, Ateco #847 tip.

 - A star nozzle attachment either small or Wilton 1M tip or for an even larger churro, Ateco #847 tip

 - Deep-frying pan